rcjsuen/pandemic-assistant/README.md

 # Pandemic Assistant

 Pandemic Assistant is a tool optimized solely for phones and tablets for monitoring the state of the Pandemic board game.
+The application is available [online](https://rcjsuen.github.io/pandemic-assistant/).
+After you open the link, click on the "Setup" tab on the bottom to initialize the assistant.

 ## Features
 ### Player Deck